JunjieXia14/stClinic/README.md

 **Hyperparameters**

 * The type of clinical data.
 The value is 'survival' when using survival time, and the value is 'grading' when using categorical data.
-* lr: The learning rate used by supervised stClinic.
+* lr_prediction: The learning rate used by supervised stClinic.
 The default value is 0.05.
 You can adjust it to the value with the highest C-Index or classification accuracy in the grid search program of cross-validation based on your data.

 #### Output